PROBATE & SUCCESSIONS

 Louisiana was a “sponge tax” state.
 Before the repeal of the Federal credit for estate taxes paid to a state, Louisiana received an estate tax equal to the Federal credit.
 The Federal credit was repealed under the Economic Growth and Tax Reconciliation Act of 2001.
 Therefore, no estate taxes are due to the State of Louisiana for estates subject to Federal Estate Tax.
 Estates that exceed $11.58 million in 2020 are subject to Federal Estate Tax.

-Debts to not go away and debts must be “paid or provided for” before asset of an estate may be distributed to heirs or legatees in Louisiana.
+Debts to not go away and debts must be “paid or provided for” before assets of an estate may be distributed to heirs or legatees in Louisiana.
 This does not mean that a mortgage on a house must be paid at death because debts follow assets in Louisiana.
 Whoever receives an asset that is associated with a debt becomes responsible for continued payment of the debt.
 Following this example, an heir or legatee who receives a house subject to a mortgage would be responsible for continued payment of the mortgage.
 Credit cards are unsecured debts that are not associated with any particular asset.
 Therefore, credit card debt must be paid before assets can properly be distributed to heirs or residual legatees.
-Specific legatees (those receiving specific bequests under a Last Will and Testament) are not respsonsible for the payment of estate debts in Louisiana, unless the estate is involvent, in which case estate debts are to be allocated in accordance with specific provisions of Louisiana law.
+Specific legatees (those receiving specific bequests under a Last Will and Testament) are not responsible for the payment of estate debts in Louisiana, unless the estate is insolvent, in which case estate debts are to be allocated in accordance with specific provisions of Louisiana law.

 The probate process in Louisiana normally takes six to twelve months.
-Technically, if all is in order a succession can be completed very quickly, but as a practical matter it is rare that a person dies with all their ducks exactly in a row.
-It takes time to gather details (some hidden) about assets, as well as obtain values from financial institutions or appraisals of real estate, and to prepare necessary pleadings to be filed with the Court of appropriate jurisdiction.
+Technically, if all is in order a succession can be completed very quickly, but as a practical matter, it is rare that a person dies with all their ducks exactly in a row.
+It takes time to gather details (some hidden) about assets, as well as obtain values from financial institutions or appraisals of real estate, and prepare necessary pleadings to be filed with the Court of appropriate jurisdiction.
 If there are problems, including disputes, the probate process can get bogged down for years.
 But absent disputes among heirs or legatees or protracted creditor claims, a succession should be completed in well under twelve months.

 Assets owned by a person who dies without a Will or Trust are distributed according to the laws of the State of Louisiana.
 The probate process is referred to as an “intestate succession”, which is a successon for someone who dies intestate (without a will).
-People who are in line to receive assets of a person who died without a Will are “intestate heirs”.
+People who are in line to receive the assets of a person who died without a Will are “intestate heirs”.